Last updated 3 November 2021

-Many University support services are now working remotely, and are still available to support staff with practical help, advice, or someone to talk to.
+The University remains committed to supporting all our staff.
+Although many University support services continue to work remotely, they are still available to support you with practical help, advice, or someone to talk to.

-Confidential wellbeing chat – whether you’re feeling a bit down, struggling with isolation or being at home with your family, or just needing a general confidential chat, email email@example.com to arrange one.
+Confidential wellbeing chat – whether you’re feeling a bit down, struggling with isolation or being at home with your family, or just need a general confidential chat, email firstname.lastname@example.org.
 There is an Occupational Health Practitioner available Monday to Friday during office hours to speak to and support you in the current situation.
 These specialist practitioners are all nurses with extensive experience.

 Staff Counselling offer free, professional and confidential advice, information and counselling by email, phone and the secure platform Zoom.
 Please do get in touch by email at email@example.com or phone 0113 3433694 and leave a message.